cinnData/PythonBootcamp/Cheatsheets/[PY-07C1] Cheatsheet - NumPy.md

 * `.astype()`: converts an array to a specified data type.
 Takes one positional argument, specifying the new data type, plus some some keyword arguments whose default you will never change.

 * `.corrcoef()`: returns the correlation matrix of a 2D array.
 With argument `rowvar=False` (the default) it calculates correlations of rows, with `rowvar=True`, correlations of columns.

-a list of numeric 1D arrays of the same length.
-For two arrays, the square brackets can be omitted.
-It can also take a 2D array, returning the correlations of the row vectors (not that of the columns).
+It can also take a list of numeric 1D arrays of the same length.

 * `.cumsum()`: for a 1D array, returns a 1D array containing the cumulative sums of the terms of the original array.
 For a 2D array, the cumulative sums are calculated row following row, but the parameter `axis` allows for cumulative sums along rows (`axis=1`) or along columns (`axis=0`).
 It takes some other keyword arguments whose default you will never change.